anautonell/emasuriano.github.io/src/pages/articles/BuildingReactLibraries2018/index.md

 Depending on the one you've chosen the process would be different, so I will explain how it's like to deploy to npm.
 It's the easiest process but at some point could be a bit frustrating.
 The only command that you have to run is `npm publish`, and that's it!
 Your package will be ready to be installed from any console that runs `npm install my-package-name`.

 But in case you re-run the command of `publish`, you will receive a warning saying that the version number can't be the same.
-So we have to manually change it from the `package.json` 😓 This takes less than a minute, but it could become very tiring at some point.
+So we have to manually change it from the `package.json` :sweat: This takes less than a minute, but it could become very tiring at some point.

 #### Set up Semantic Versioning